- blueformsAsked on March 31, 2016 at 11:39 PM

 btw..
 I have entered multiple coupons, I need the user to enter at least one for the form to be submitted.

-This is a re-post of a comment on How To Add Coupon Code in the Payment Form
+This is a re-post of a comment on How to Add Coupon Code to Payment Forms

 Unfortunately, we cannot make the "Enter Coupon" field of the payment field required but there is a workaround that you can do to achieve such.